-Out of over 950 entrants, Daniel Khalastchi has been selected as the winner of the Brittingham Prize in Poetry and his third poetry collection, AMERCIAN PARABLES, will be published this fall by the University of Wisconsin Press.
+Out of over 950 entrants, Daniel Khalastchi has been selected as the winner of the Brittingham Prize in Poetry and his third poetry collection, American Parables, will be published this fall by the University of Wisconsin Press.
 Khalastchi is the author of two previous collections of poetry, Manoleria (Tupelo Press) and Tradition (McSweeneys).

 Daniel Khalastchi is the author of Manoleria and Tradition.
 A former fellow at the Fine Arts Work Center in Provincetown, Daniel earned his MFA from the University of Iowa, where he currently directs the Magid Center for Undergraduate Writing.
 His poetry has appeared in numerous publications, including The Rumpus, Poetry Northwest, and The Iowa Review.